All Episodes

 I'm a proud nationalist.

-Um certainly Salvini, I'm a proud nationalist.
+Certainly, Salvini, I'm a proud nationalist.

 You know, I think it's important we use the word correctly.

-It's important that we use the word often, and it's important that we don't allow other people to tell us what that word means when we know what we're saying.
+And it's important that we don't allow other people to tell us what that word means when we know what we're saying.

 We're saying that we're patriots, you know, that we support God and the land, and that we will carry on standing up for what is right.

-That is precisely what the left wants to do to you is shame you from saying that because they know that when you say you're a nationalist, when a when a leader says that we should have pride in our country, that scares them because what the left wants are open borders, they want no distinctions made, and and and it's a game and don't fall into their trap.
+That is precisely what the left wants to do to you is shame you from saying that, because they know that when you say you're a nationalist, when a leader says that we should have pride in our country, that scares them because what the left wants are open borders.

-Just stay on Italy with me if you don't mind just for one more minute.
+Just stay on Italy with me if you don't mind, just for one more minute.

 Cutting immigration.